seedinvest/cdp/README.md

 ## Glue
 * Write s3://aws-glue-segment-dev-301027959319-us-east-1

-# Paths and locations
+# Development Paths and locations
-## Scala OUTPUT and Lambda INPUT development s3 buckets
+## Scala OUTPUT and Lambda INPUT s3 buckets
 * s3://aws-glue-segment-dev-301027959319-us-east-1

 ## Glue Jars (dependencies for the Scala jobs are included in this jar(s))